CarlsnOP/moba-manager/README.md

-# moba-manager
+# Moba Manager

 ### Gameplay Loop

-1. **MOBA Kampe (Idle Loop):**
+1. **MOBA Battles (Idle Loop):**
-   - **Kampens Varighed:** Hver kamp varer 15 minutter.
+   - **Battle Duration:** Each battle lasts 15 minutes.
-   - **Automatisering:** Kampe køres automatisk mod AI-modstandere, hvor spillerens hold (som består af de helte, de har opgraderet) kæmper mod fjendtlige hold.
+   - **Automation:** Battles run automatically against AI opponents, where the player’s team (composed of the heroes they've upgraded) fights against enemy teams.
-   - **Resultatberegning:** Når kampen er afsluttet, genereres et resultat baseret på de kombinerede styrker og svagheder i holdet og AI'ens hold.
-Vælg tilfældige faktorer som kritiske hits, bonusser eller uventede begivenheder, der kan påvirke udfaldet.
+   - **Result Calculation:** At the end of each battle, a result is generated based on the combined strengths and weaknesses of the player’s team and the AI team.
+Include random factors like critical hits, bonuses, or unexpected events that can affect the outcome.

-2. **Belønninger (Loot og XP):**
+2. **Rewards (Loot and XP):**
-   - **XP og Leveling:** XP gives baseret på kampens udfald, hvor en sejr giver mere XP end et nederlag.
-XP bruges til at opgradere heltenes niveauer, som kan forbedre deres stats og evner.
+   - **XP and Leveling:** XP is awarded based on the battle’s outcome, with victories granting more XP than defeats.
+XP is used to level up heroes, improving their stats and abilities.
-   - **Loot:** Spillere modtager loot baseret på kampens sværhedsgrad og resultat.
-Loot kan omfatte crafting materialer, genstande, eller mønter (eller gummiænder, i jeres tilfælde).
+   - **Loot:** Players receive loot based on the battle’s difficulty and result.
+Loot can include crafting materials, items, or currency (such as rubber ducks).
-   - **Tilfældige Belønninger:** Introducer en lille chance for sjældne eller unikke belønninger, som spillere kun kan få gennem bestemte handlinger eller ved at vinde flere kampe i træk.
+   - **Random Rewards:** Introduce a small chance for rare or unique rewards, which players can only obtain through certain actions or by winning consecutive battles.

 3. **Progression:**
-   - **Helteopgradering:** Spillere bruger XP og loot til at opgradere deres helte, enten ved at forbedre stats direkte eller ved at udstyre dem med bedre genstande.
+   - **Hero Upgrades:** Players use XP and loot to upgrade their heroes, either by improving their stats directly or by equipping them with better items.
-   - **Crafting:** Loot kan bruges til at crafte nye genstande eller opgradere eksisterende genstande, som heltene kan udstyres med for at øge deres styrke i fremtidige kampe.
+   - **Crafting:** Loot can be used to craft new items or upgrade existing ones, which heroes can equip to increase their strength in future battles.
-   - **Hold Management:** Spillere kan administrere og tilpasse deres hold, vælge hvilke helte der skal bruges i kampe, og hvilke genstande der skal tildeles dem.
+   - **Team Management:** Players can manage and customize their team, choosing which heroes to use in battles and which items to assign to them.

 4. **Idle Gameplay Flow:**
-   - **15-Minute Loop:** Efter hver kamp får spilleren en rapport om kampens udfald, hvor de kan se resultaterne, indsamle belønninger, og forberede sig til den næste kamp.
+   - **15-Minute Loop:** After each battle, the player receives a report on the battle’s outcome, where they can see the results, collect rewards, and prepare for the next battle.
-   - **Active Decision Making:** Mens kampene kører automatisk, skal spilleren stadig aktivt vælge og opgradere deres hold og items for at maksimere deres chancer for sejr.
+   - **Active Decision Making:** While battles run automatically, the player must actively choose and upgrade their team and items to maximize their chances of victory.

-### Beregning af Belønninger
+### Reward Calculation

-1. **XP Beregning:**
+1. **XP Calculation:**
-   - **Baseline XP:** Hver kamp giver en vis mængde XP, f.eks.
-100 XP for deltagelse.
+   - **Baseline XP:** Each battle awards a certain amount of XP, e.g., 100 XP for participation.
-   - **Bonus XP:** Sejre giver en bonus, f.eks.
-50% ekstra XP.
-Tab kan stadig give en lille bonus XP for deltagelse.
+   - **Bonus XP:** Victories grant a bonus, e.g., 50% extra XP.
+Losses can still give a small participation bonus.
-   - **Sværhedsgrad:** Højere sværhedsgrad på AI-modstandere kan øge XP-gain med en multiplikator, f.eks.
-1.5x eller 2x.
+   - **Difficulty Scaling:** Higher difficulty AI opponents can increase XP gain with a multiplier, e.g., 1.5x or 2x.

-2. **Loot Beregning:**
+2. **Loot Calculation:**
-   - **Grundlæggende Loot:** F.eks.
-10 gummiænder og et random item/materiale per kamp.
+   - **Basic Loot:** For example, 10 rubber ducks and a random item/material per battle.
-   - **Bonus Loot:** Sejre mod højere sværhedsgrad giver mulighed for sjældnere loot.
+   - **Bonus Loot:** Victories against higher difficulty opponents provide a chance for rarer loot.
-   - **Random Drops:** Chance for at få sjældne genstande eller crafting materialer, som er nødvendige for at crafte kraftfulde items.
+   - **Random Drops:** Chance to obtain rare items or crafting materials needed to craft powerful items.

 3. **Difficulty Scaling:**
-   - Som spilleren opgraderer deres helte, kan AI’ens styrke også justeres for at sikre, at udfordringen forbliver interessant.
-Det kan f.eks. gøres ved at introducere nye AI-typer med unikke evner eller strategier.
+   - As the player upgrades their heroes, the AI’s strength can also be adjusted to ensure the challenge remains engaging.
+This could include introducing new AI types with unique abilities or strategies.

-### Implementering i Godot
+### Implementation in Godot

-I Godot kan I oprette dette loop ved at bruge scener og scripts til at simulere MOBA-kampene og give belønninger.
-Nogle nøgletips:
+In Godot, you can implement this loop using scenes and scripts to simulate MOBA battles and distribute rewards.
+Some key tips:

-1. **Timers:** Brug Timers til at køre 15-minutters loops for hver kamp.
+1. **Timers:** Use Timers to run 15-minute loops for each battle.
-2. **Scenes:** Hver kamp kan være en separat scene, der køres automatisk, mens spilleren kan interagere med UI i hovedscenen.
+2. **Scenes:** Each battle can be a separate scene that runs automatically, while the player interacts with the UI in the main scene.
-3. **Random Number Generators:** Brug `RandomNumberGenerator` til at skabe tilfældige elementer som loot drops eller kampresultater.
+3. **Random Number Generators:** Use `RandomNumberGenerator` to create random elements like loot drops or battle outcomes.
-4. **Signals:** Brug signals til at kommunikere mellem kamp-scenen og hovedscenen, når en kamp er færdig, så belønninger og XP kan tildeles spilleren.
+4. **Signals:** Use signals to communicate between the battle scene and the main scene when a battle is finished, so rewards and XP can be granted to the player.

-Dette system giver et godt flow mellem den automatiserede idle del og de aktive beslutninger, spilleren skal tage for at forbedre deres hold og progression.
+This system provides a good flow between the automated idle component and the active decisions the player needs to make to improve their team and progress.